redragerover/ytlivemanager/README.md

 # ytlivemanager

-A simple function `handleYouTubePoll`, to poll a youtube channel for a live stream.
+A function `handleYouTubePoll`, to poll a youtube channel for a live stream.
+Programatically determine if a YouTube stream is going live

 Node 18+